A Letter to Our American Cousins

 In the days following Donald Trump's first presidential victory friends in France sent us a letter that treats his ascendency to power as a moment of truth that needs to be confronted.
 As we enter a second term of his administration we're republishing the letter, which has lost nothing of its poignancy in the ensuing years.

-Other languages: Français, Español
+Other languages: Français, Español, Italiano

 Today, rare are those who know still what the State and politics (and thus ‘history’) are, or rather were. —Alexandre Kojeve to Carl Schmitt, June 28 1955